My account

 • Gained expert knowledge of 20+ banking products and solutions in the first 3 months.

-Grab a skill keyword that fits, combine it with an impressive number, and you’ve crafted an irresistible bullet point.
-You can use this approach for writing a resume with no work experience, too.
+The above statements are the so-called resume achievements.
+To create such, grab a skill that fits, combine it with an impressive number, and you’ve crafted an irresistible bullet point.

 What are your top skills?
 You know, those 2–3 skills that should catch the recruiter’s eye within a second of looking at your resume?

-These are the skills that go into your resume summary (if you’re a seasoned pro) or your resume objective (if you’re just starting out).
+These are the skills that go into the resume profile of choice.
+They can be a resume summary (if you’re a seasoned pro) or your resume objective (if you’re just starting out).

 Adaptable and well-organized personal banker with 10+ years of experience.
 Eager to take on new professional challenges at JP Morgan Chase.
 Thanks to excellent communication and follow-up skills diversified the client portfolio by adding 20+ high net-worth individuals.
 Increased the branch revenue by 30% in Q4 2018.